-ABOUT THE UAE AND DOING BUSINESS
+ABOUT THE UAE AND MARKET ENTRY

 As the geographic and economic lynchpin of the Middle East, worldwide investors see the United Arab Emirates (UAE) as a vital element of their operations.
 It is well established as the prime destination for multinationals to set up their regional base and serve the high growth markets in the Middle East, Africa and South Asia.
 It is also the perfect location for new business setups across diverse sectors.